github/docs/content/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax.md

 `QUALIFIER:@me` | [`is:issue assignee:@me`](https://github.com/search?q=is%3Aissue+assignee%3A%40me&type=Issues) matches issues assigned to the person viewing the results

-You can only use `@me` with a qualifier and not as search term, such as `@me main.workflow`.
+You can only use `@me` with a qualifier and not as search term, such as `@me main.workflow`. example use @sammyfilly with a qualifier not search term ,such as @sammyfilly workflow